-- Polymerase chain reaction assays are the preferred diagnostic method for haemoplasma infections.
+- Polymerase chain reaction (PCR) assays are the preferred diagnostic method for haemoplasma infections.

 - Carrier cats that do not show clinical signs of infection exist for all feline haemoplasma species.

 - Little information is currently available on the antibiotic responsiveness of ‘ M. haemominutum’ and ‘Ca. M. turicensis’.

 The haemoplasmas are haemotropic mycoplasmas, bacteria that parasitize red blood cells and can induce haemolytic anaemia.
 They are currently classified within the genus Mycoplasma in the Mycoplasmataceae family of bacteria.
-However, recent work suggests that although the haemoplasmas probably do belong to this family, they may be better placed in their own separate genus (Hicks et al., 2014a).
+However, research suggests that although the haemoplasmas probably do belong to this family, they might be better placed in their own separate genus (Hicks et al., 2014a).
 In contrast to many ‘classical’ mycoplasmas, haemoplasmas are uncultivable.
 Their propagation is possible in living animals only, not in vitro.

 Feline haemoplasma infections are usually more common in male, non-pedigree cats with outdoor access and cat bite abscesses.
-Infection with ‘Ca. M. haemominutum’ is usually more prevalent in older cats, presumably because cats have an increasing chance of acquiring chronic subclinical infection over their lifetime compared to the other haemoplasma species.
-Some studies have found an association between haemoplasma and feline immunodeficiency virus (FIV) infection (Gentilini et al., 2009, Macieira et al., 2008), whereas others have not (Willi et al., 2006), and most studies have failed to show an association between haemoplasma infection and feline leukaemia virus (FeLV) infection (Gentilini et al., 2009, Macieira et al., 2008, Willi et al., 2006).
+Additionally ‘Ca. M. haemominutum’ is specifically more prevalent in older cats, presumably because cats have an increasing chance of acquiring chronic subclinical infection over their lifetime compared to the other haemoplasma species.
+Some studies have found an association between haemoplasma and feline immunodeficiency virus (FIV) infection (Macieira et al., 2008; Gentilini et al., 2009; Walker Vergara et al., 2016; Persichetti et al., 2018; Sarvani et al., 2018), whereas others have not (Willi et al., 2006a), and most studies have failed to show an association between haemoplasma infection and feline leukaemia virus (FeLV) infection (Willi et al., 2006a; Macieira et al., 2008; Gentilini et al., 2009).
 However, variable results have been seen regarding retroviruses as risk factors for haemoplasma infections, and other studies have suggested significant associations between these infections (Laberke et al., 2010; Attipa et al., 2017; Bergmann et al., 2017; Diaz-Reganon et al., 2018).
-Epidemiology studies suggest that the host phenotype (e.g. aggressive male phenotype) may drive some of these associations rather than infections being simple risk factors for each other (Carver et al., 2015).
+Epidemiology studies suggest that the host phenotype (e.g. aggressive male phenotype) could drive some of these associations rather than infections being simple risk factors for each other (Carver et al., 2015).
 Additionally, Felis catus gammaherpesvirus 1 (FcaGHV1), a potential feline pathogen, has been found to be significantly associated with haemoplasma infection in studies (McLuckie et al., 2016; Novacco et al., 2019), suggesting similar transmission routes, but the significance of FcaGHV1 in cats has not yet been elucidated (Beatty et al., 2014).

-Mycoplasma haemofelis is the most pathogenic feline haemoplasma species as it can result in severe, sometimes fatal, haemolytic anaemia following acute infection in some cats, although others may develop only mild anaemia, so variability in outcome occurs.
-This may be due to host response differences or M. haemofelis strain variation, but disease can occur in immunocompetent cats.
-Chronic infection is usually not associated with significant anaemia and carrier cats exist which show no evidence of anaemia (Willi et al., 2006a; Laberke et al., 2010).
-In line with this, some epidemiological studies have not shown associations between anaemia and M. haemofelis infection (Willi et al., 2006a; Bauer et al., 2008; Juvet et al., 2010; Munhoz et al., 2018), probably due to the inclusion of chronically M. haemofelis-infected asymptomatic cats.
+Mycoplasma haemofelis is the most pathogenic feline haemoplasma species as it can result in severe, sometimes fatal, haemolytic anaemia following acute infection in some cats, although others develop only mild anaemia, so variability in outcome occurs.
+This could be due to host response differences or M. haemofelis strain variation, but severe disease can occur including in immunocompetent cats (Tasker et al., 2009b).
+Chronic infection is usually not associated with significant anaemia, and carrier cats exist which show no evidence of anaemia (Willi et al., 2006a; Laberke et al., 2010).
+In line with this, some epidemiological studies have not shown associations between anaemia and M. haemofelis infection (Willi et al., 2006a; Bauer et al., 2008; Juvet et al., 2010; Munhoz et al., 2018), probably due to the inclusion of chronically M. haemofelis-infected cats without clinical signs.

-Although ‘Ca. M. haemominutum’ infection can cause erythrocyte parameters (e.g. red blood cell count, haemoglobin, haematocrit) to lower, anaemia is not commonly seen following infection unless the cat has concurrent problems, e.g. immunosuppression or is undergoing chemotherapy.
-Many asymptomatic carrier cats of ‘Ca. M. haemominutum’ exist which do not show any clinical signs (Willi et al., 2006a).
+Although ‘Ca. M. haemominutum’ infection can cause erythrocyte parameters (e.g. red blood cell count, haemoglobin, haematocrit) to decrease (Tasker et al., 2009b), anaemia is not commonly seen following infection unless the cat has concurrent problems, e.g. immunosuppression or is undergoing chemotherapy.
+Many carrier cats of ‘Ca. M. haemominutum’ exist which do not show any clinical signs (Willi et al., 2006a).
 ‘Ca. M. haemominutum’ has also been associated with the development of myeloproliferative disease in cats with FeLV infection in one experimental study (George et al., 2002).
-However, cases of anaemia have been reported in which only ‘Ca. M. haemominutum’ infection was diagnosed and so it appears that in some cases ‘Ca. M. haemominutum’ can cause anaemia in the absence of concurrent diseases (Weingart et al., 2015).
+However, cases of anaemia have been reported in which only ‘Ca. M. haemominutum’ infection was diagnosed and so it appears that in some cases, ‘Ca. M. haemominutum’ can cause anaemia in the absence of concurrent diseases (Reynolds and Lappin, 2007; Weingart et al., 2016).

-‘Ca. M. turicensis’ infection has caused anaemia or a small lowering in erythrocyte parameters in some experimental studies, but generally anaemia is uncommon.
+‘Ca. M. turicensis’ infection has caused anaemia or a mild decrease of erythrocyte parameters in some experimental studies (Willi et al., 2005), but generally anaemia is uncommon (Tasker et al., 2009b).
 Concurrent disease and immunosuppression are both thought to be involved in the pathogenesis of ‘Ca. M. turicensis’ disease, similar to ‘Ca. M. haemominutum’.